yukicyk/nanopore-bac-genome-assembly/README.md

 mamba env create -f pipeline/envs/snakemake.yaml conda activate snakemake_env
 ```
-(Note: We need to create a snakemake.yaml environment file.
-See the box below.)

 3. Configuration
  1. Add Run Manifests: Place your experimental metadata files (in .tsv format) into the data/manifests/ directory.
 You can use data/manifests/run_manifest_template.tsv as a starting point.
 The pipeline will automatically find and process all samples listed in these files.